 In collaboration with MGH nephrologists, experienced renal nurses, a dietician, and social worker, the Center provides education about Chronic Kidney Disease and its management with individualized plans of care that include nutritional counseling, blood pressure management, medication review, and supportive services.
 The team is dedicated to help patients with renal disease live a full and happy life.

-The Center for Renal Education has also received the 2000 Partners in Excellence Award for its leadership, innovation, quality treatment, and outstanding commitment to patient service.
+The Center for Renal Education has also received the 2000 Mass General Brigham in Excellence Award for its leadership, innovation, quality treatment, and outstanding commitment to patient service.

 Questions & Answers